JadenRazo/initializing-ad/README.md

 ## VirtualBox setup photos

-### Below you'll find photos which will depict the entire process of the project.
+### This section displays the process of the project showing each section of progress.

 > The screenshot below displays a fully operational and well-configured **VirtualBox** running **Windows Server 2022** & **Windows 11 Enterprise**.